Sir John Eden, 4th Baronet

-Sir John Eden, 4th Baronet (16 September 1740 – 23 August 1812), was a British politician who sat in the House of Commons between 1774 and 1790.
+Sir John Eden, 4th Baronet MP (16 September 1740 – 23 August 1812), was a British politician who sat in the House of Commons between 1774 and 1790.

-Eden was the eldest son of Sir Robert Eden, 3rd Baronet and his wife Mary Davison of Beamish, county Durham, and was born on 16 September 1740.
+Eden was the eldest son of Sir Robert Eden, 3rd Baronet and his wife Mary Davison of Beamish, County Durham, and was born on 16 September 1740.
 He succeeded his father in the baronetcy on 25 June 1755.
 He was educated at Eton College from 1755 to 1758 and at Trinity College, Cambridge in 1759.
 He married firstly Catherine Thompson daughter of John Thompson of Kirby Hall, Yorkshire on 26 June 1764.
 She died in March 1766.
 Secondly he married Dorothea Johnson, of York on 9 April 1767.
 They had 10 children.

 In 1774 he was returned unopposed as Member of Parliament for Durham County and was a supporter of Lord North's administration.
 He was returned again in 1780 although it was said of him shortly after that 'He holds the business of the House in great contempt, generally comes down after dinner, and is always the first to call for the question.'
 He was re-elected in 1784 and at the time of the Regency crisis in 1788 complained of being recalled to parliament.
 There is no record of his ever having spoken in the House and appeared to prefer hunting to spending time at parliament.
 In 1789 he became anxious about his seat citing the threat of "an alien banker".
-His younger brother William Eden, 1st Baron Auckland, also reportedly opposed his run in 1790, and John was defeated in the general election.
+His younger brother William Eden, 1st Baron Auckland, also reportedly opposed his run in 1790, and Eden was defeated in the general election.
+Eden was also twice Mayor of Hartlepool, in 1775 and in 1786.

 Eden died on 23 August 1812.
 Following his death, he was buried in St. Helen's Church, Durham on the 29th August 1812.